hashicorp/terraform-provider-aws/website/docs/r/api_gateway_deployment.html.markdown

 * `stage_description` - (Optional) Description to set on the stage managed by the `stage_name` argument.
 * `triggers` - (Optional) Map of arbitrary keys and values that, when changed, will trigger a redeployment.
 To force a redeployment without changing these keys/values, use the [`-replace` option](https://developer.hashicorp.com/terraform/cli/commands/plan#replace-address) with `terraform plan` or `terraform apply`.
 * `variables` - (Optional) Map to set on the stage managed by the `stage_name` argument.
+* `canary_settings` - (Optional) Input configuration for the canary deployment when the deployment is a canary release deployment.
+See [`canary_settings](#canary_settings-argument-reference) below.

+### `canary_settings` Argument Reference
+* `percent_traffic` - Percentage (0.0-100.0) of traffic routed to the canary deployment.
+* `stage_variable_overrides` - Stage variable overrides used for the canary release deployment.
+They can override existing stage variables or add new stage variables for the canary release deployment.
+These stage variables are represented as a string-to-string map between stage variable names and their values.
+* `use_stage_cache` - Boolean flag to indicate whether the canary release deployment uses the stage cache or not.

 ## Attribute Reference